What is dividend tax?

 While they do have a number of tax benefits, it should not be overlooked that ISAs are a form of investment and you could get back less than you contribute.
 They also form a part of your estate for inheritance tax purposes when you die.

 Maximising the amount you invest in your pension can be important too, as pension investments grow free from capital gains tax and income tax.
-Pension contributions are limited by both the annual allowance and the lifetime allowance, and you also need to take account of all of the pensions you have paid into personally or through your employer.
+Pension contributions are limited by the annual allowance, and you also need to take account of all of the pensions you have paid into personally or through your employer.
 Pensions are highly tax-efficient, but it is worth seeking professional advice before increasing your pension contributions to ensure that you don’t exceed any limits.
 Also, remember that you cannot access your pension until you reach the age of 55 (increasing to 57 in 2028).
 As with ISAs, pensions are also an investment and you may receive less money than you have paid in.

 Venture Capital Trusts (VCTs)